 The William Nelson Cromwell Foundation was established in 1930 to promote and encourage scholarship in legal history, particularly in the colonial and early national periods of the United States.
 The Foundation has supported the publication of legal records as well as historical monographs.

-There is no application form.
-Applicants should submit a description of their proposed project (double-spaced, maximum 6 pages, with working title), a budget, a timeline, and a short c.v. (no longer than 3 pages.
-Two letters of recommendation from academic referees should be sent directly to the committee chair via email attachment.
-Applications must be submitted electronically (preferably in one .pdf file) to the committee chair, Cornelia H. Dayton <email> no later than July 15, 2013.
+Applicants should submit a description of their proposed project (double-spaced, maximum 6 pages, with working title), a budget, a timeline, and a short c.v. (no longer than 3 pages).
+(There is no application form.)
+Two letters of recommendation from academic referees should be sent directly to the Committee Chair via email attachment.
+Applications must be submitted electronically (preferably in one .pdf file) no later than July 13, 2014.

 Successful applicants will be notified after the annual meeting of the Cromwell Foundation, which normally takes place in the second week of November.
-An announcement of the awards will also be made at the annual meeting of the American Society of Legal History in Miami/Ft.
-Lauderdale, Florida, November 7-10, 2013.
+An announcement of the awards will also be made at the annual meeting of the American Society of Legal History in Denver, CO, November 6-9, 2014.

 Committee on Research Fellowships and Awards